Listed below are the main types of outdoor furniture :

 Sling material is often used as the seat base for chairs and sunloungers.
 Most slings are made from a woven PVC coated polyester fabric which is suited to outdoor conditions due to its rot-proof quality.

-There are many brands of sling, of which Textilene is the most recognised.
+There are many brands of sling outdoor furniture for sale, of which Textilene is the most recognised.

 High quality slings will have 100% memory, meaning that they will always return to their original tautness.
 They are also colour fast and have an attractive appearance.